-Virus crisis tracks West, ebbing in China; Fed slashes rates
+Virus crisis tracks west, ebbing in China; Fed slashes rates

-BEIJING (AP) — The coronavirus crisis shifted increasingly westward toward Europe and the United States on Tuesday, with the U.S. Federal Reserve announcing the biggest interest-rate cut in over a decade to try to fend off damage to the world’s biggest economy.
+PARIS (AP) — The coronavirus crisis shifted increasingly westward toward Europe and the United States on Tuesday, with governments taking emergency steps to ease shortages of face masks for front-line doctors and nurses and the U.S. Federal Reserve announcing the biggest interest-rate cut in over a decade to fend off damage to the economy.

 Virus clusters in the United States led schools and subways to sanitize, quickened the search for a vaccine and spread fears among nursing home residents, who are especially vulnerable.

-“We are in uncharted territory,” World Health Organization chief Tedros Adhanom Ghebreyesus said.
+On Wall Street, stocks briefly rose on news of the Fed’s rate cut, then slumped badly again as uncertainty lingered over how much economic damage the virus will cause.
+Fed Chairman Jerome Powell said the virus “will surely weigh on economic activity both here and abroad for some time.”

+The U.S. count of COVID-19 cases topped 100, scattered over several states.
+Seven people have died, all in Washington state.

-On Wall Street, stocks jumped after the Federal Reserve announced the emergency rate cut.
-Fed Chairman Jerome Powell said the coronavirus “poses evolving risks to economic activity.”
-Other Group of Seven countries appeared more reluctant to follow suit, probably because many of their interest rates are already near or below zero.
+Other Group of Seven countries appeared reluctant to follow suit with their own cuts, probably because many of their interest rates are already near or below zero.

-The U.S. count of COVID-19 cases topped 100, spread across at least 11 states.
-Six people have died, all in Washington state.
+The U.S. Food and Drug Administration gave health care workers the OK to use an industrial type of respirator mask often used to protect construction workers from dust and debris.
+The masks, which have a close fit and filter out 95% of particles, are also frequently used to stop the spread of bacteria in hospitals and operating rooms.

-Iran’s supreme leader ordered the military to assist health officials in fighting the virus, which authorities said has killed 77 people — the deadliest outbreak outside China.
+Iran’s supreme leader ordered the military to assist health officials in fighting the virus, which authorities said has killed 77 people.
 Among the dead are a confidant of Ayatollah Ali Khamenei, Iran’s former ambassador to the Vatican and a recently elected member of Parliament.

 Iran’s judiciary chief, Ebrahim Raisi, said some people are stockpiling medical supplies for profit and urged prosecutors to show no mercy.